I’m not gonna lie, last week was a rough one for me. As I struggled to hold onto hope.

 Last week I spent an afternoon by the sea.

-I watched seals play, seagulls fight for food & eagles soar.
+I watched seals play, seagulls hunt for food and eagles soar.

-I witnessed a beautiful rainbow, the sun steaming through the clouds, & a heart-shaped piece of blue sky magically appear above me.
+I witnessed a beautiful rainbow, the sun steaming through the clouds, and a heart-shaped piece of blue sky magically appear above me.

-It wasn’t long before I felt my sense of hope & faith returning.
+It wasn’t long before I felt my sense of hope and faith returning.

 So if you can, get outside.